 When Rosa Parks refused to relinquish her bus seat to a white man in 1955, it sparked civil disobedience, boycotts and a mass movement against racial segregation.
 Yet, when civil rights finally gained a foothold for African Americans and a new tide of racial-sensibilities began to be the default, they would come much later for the Chinese:

-Until 1965, when the Magnuson Act was repealed, Asians were not only barred from immigration, but Asian Americans in all 50 states, including US citizens, were legally disfranchised and subjected to high rents and punitive taxes.
+Until 1965, when the Magnuson Act was repealed, various Exclusion Acts and legislations not only barred Asians from immigration, but subjected all Asian Americans in all 50 states, (including US citizens) to disfranchisement, high rents and punitive taxes. (see below)

-In 1982, a Chinese American was bludgeoned to death in a racially motivated attack in Detroit.
+In 1982, Chinese American, Vincent Chin, was bludgeoned to death in a racially motivated attack in Detroit.
 His killers walked free with a mere $3,000 fine, with the judge ruling that they were “not a threat to society” by virtue of their being gainfully employed citizens at the time of the murder.